werediver/moka-machine/log/README.md

 I implemented some basic (bang-bang with a deadband ±0.2℃ as per the NCIR thermometer) closed loop control logic in the firmware and ran a test.

-At first, the program was stopping when the resonant converter was turning on or off.
+At first, it looked like the program was stopping when the resonant converter was turning on or off.
 Trying to fight this I put ferrite rings on the longest wires coming to the NCIR thermometer and the resonant converter.

 ![Pico attached to the NCIR thermometer and the resonant converter](images/012%20IMG_4119.jpeg)